Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/autonomy-vs-supervision.md

   fair
 - Leaders and Managers facilitate, refine and guide our practices and help us be aware of and adhere to regulation and social contracts
-- Beyond that, we can be independent.
+- Beyond that, we can be independent / autonomous in order to achieve what we're supposed to achieve and what we want to achieve.

 Social contracts, link in with different [power structures](https://nielspflaeging.medium.com/org-physics-the-3-faces-of-every-company-df16025f65f8):